abimaelmartell/nubank-balances/README.md

 This is my attempt at the balances app for NuBank.

-I'm using `http-kit` and `compojure` for the web application and `data.json` for the json parsing.
+I'm using `http-kit` and `compojure` for the web application and `ring-json` for the json parsing.
 For storage i'm using an atom.

 The entry point of the application is `core`, it starts the server and configures all the routing and some middlewares for the server.